gardnerjaaron/gardnerjaaron.github.io/docs/Projects/markdown/Mandelbrot.md

 }
 ```

-I used the escape version of the algoritum for each iteration we check the number of iterations and the distance from the center thsi is because the mandelbrot set only goes to 2
+Here is the primary function used to generate the Mandelbrot set and Julia set.
+I used the escape version of the algorithm.
+For each iteration, we check the number of iterations and the distance from the center.
+This is because the Mandelbrot set only extends to a distance of 2.
+If ∣z∣ becomes greater than 2, we assume that the point "escapes."
+If we reach the maximum number of iterations before the point escapes, we say this point belongs to the Mandelbrot set.
+The iteration count is stored, and this is what we use for coloring each pixel.

-## Deep Dive

 ---